Democrats join GOP in voting to block tighter regulation of for-profit schools

 By Nick Anderson,

-Dozens of House Democrats, including the party leader, joined with Republicans Friday in a vote to block an Obama administration plan to tighten federal regulation of trade schools and colleges operated for profit.
+Dozens of House Democrats, including the party leader, joined with Republicans on Friday in a vote to block an Obama administration plan to tighten federal regulation of trade schools and colleges operated for profit.

 A draft version made public last year would require schools to comply with new rules for student debt and loan repayment, or risk losing access to federal aid.
 Obama officials say their goal is to protect students who too often wind up with large debts they cannot repay.
 Industry executives say the proposal would unfairly penalize programs that offer nontraditional students a path to a college degree.